Warner-Bell/free-gen-ai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 ## Examples

-Here are examples of user input and assitant output, pay attention to the score because and why the example is scored the way it is.
+Here are examples of user input and assistant output, pay attention to the score, and why the example is scored the way it is.

 <example>
     <user:input>